maartenba/maartenba.github.io/src/data/blog/2026-07-31-so-i-wrote-a-fiction-book-meet-the-side-project.md

 After three non-fiction books, I said "no more".
 Compared against my day job, the fiction-writing process requires different muscles than technical writing, which I enjoyed.
 The world building, getting the atmosphere right, all was pretty fun and rewarding.
 I guess what I am saying is I might try it again (I have an idea for a second story that I think is worth pursuing).

-In any case, [go check it out on Amazon](https://amzn.to/4fmLkrK) if you're interested to read!
+ [Go check it out on Amazon](https://amzn.to/4fmLkrK) if you're interested to read!
 And if you do, enjoy it and let me know what you think (ideally in the book reviews so others can learn about it).